 Yeah, because when you work lateral-to-medial in a confined space, it is - then you're always pulling the anatomy towards the camera.
 You can do it that way, and sometimes, and even in this case we may find that we have to - But it allows you to, number one, gain early vascular control and work away from the camera.

 What we're trying to do is identify the ileocecal junction, which is - probably here.
 You can see the terminal ileum.
 Veil of Treves.
 Once you find the ileocecal junction, then that's where you want to hold the colon and retract All this fat is kind of stuck here funny.

 I sort of - I was trying to pull the - cecum forward a little bit.
 That's the ileum right there.
-So you usually want to grab this fat pad and lift up and it's usually this - it's going to be this column right here.
+So you usually want to grab this fat pad and lift up, and it's usually this - it's going to be this column right here.
 Now this is not exposing quite as nicely as I would expect.
 I think it's just because he has a lot of fat.
 But see how this tents up right here?
-Alright, can you come in through the assistant port with a Dorsey grasper?
-Alright, try to grab this wad of fat.
-Now lift - up and away - Let go for a second.
+All right, can you come in through the assistant port with a Dorsey grasper?
+All right, try to grab this wad of fat.
+Yeah, now lift - up and away - Let go for a second.
 Go lower.
 Right there.
 Good.
 Now lift it up towards the abdominal wall - that's good.
 And - okay.
 If I start hitting you, tell me.
 Because I'm - it might start - I'll try to come under you.
 So that's going to lift this column of tissue here.
 And we have to be cautious, the things you can injure in this area are usually the - duodenum.

 The answer is not Roanoke.